byuccl/bfat/README.md

 2. Run the bfat.py script providing it with:
     - The bitstream of the design to be analyzed
+        - If the bits_file flag (-bf) is used, a .bits file (as generated from bitread.py) will be read in instead of a bitstream
     - A dcp checkpoint file of the routed design to be analyzed
     - A list of fault bits to evaluate in a .json file (see `docs/fault_bit_lists.md` for details on formatting)